Carbowix/astronautilus/README.md

 Astronautilius is a retro space shooter game inspired from original atari game "Asteroids" made in CPP.

 # Compiling
-The graphics library currently supports '''Visual Studio 2019''' only and compiles on x86.
+The graphics library currently supports <b>Visual Studio 2019</b> only and compiles on x86.

 # Screenshots
 ![image info](./preview/screenshots/preview_intro.png)